Keiki Mental Health

 • Depression, sadness or irritability

-• Notable changes in sleep, weight, eating habits or other everyday patterns
+• Significant changes in sleep, weight or eating habits

 • Loss of interest in the things they usually love or quitting activities that they enjoy